dhh1128/ken/docs/spec/metadata.md

-Things that intent could expand
+Things that ken could expand

 * glossary: take all definitions from doc or larger scope and generate a glossary
 * doc stats: